Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Abstract

 \section{Abstract}

-Text-to-speech (TTS) synthesis, a technique for artificially generating human-like utterances from texts, has dramatically evolved with the advances of end-to-end deep neural network-based methods in recent years.
-The majority of these methods are sentence-level TTS, which can take into account time-series information in the whole sentence.
-However, it is necessary to establish incremental TTS, which performs synthesis in smaller linguistic units, to realize low-latency synthesis usable for simultaneous speech-to-speech translation systems.
-In general, incremental TTS is subject to a trade-off between the latency and quality of output speech.
+This letter presents an incremental text-to-speech (TTS) method that performs synthesis in small linguistic units while maintaining the naturalness of output speech.
+Incremental TTS is generally subject to a trade-off between latency and synthetic speech quality.
 It is challenging to produce high-quality speech with a low-latency setup that does not make much use of an unobserved future sentence (hereafter, ``lookahead'').
-This study proposes an incremental TTS method that uses the pseudo lookahead generated with a language model to consider the future contextual information without increasing latency.
+To resolve this issue, we propose an incremental TTS method that uses a pseudo lookahead generated with a language model to take the future contextual information into account without increasing latency.
 Our method can be regarded as imitating a human's incremental reading and uses pretrained GPT2, which accounts for the large-scale linguistic knowledge, for the lookahead generation.
-Evaluation results show that our method 1) achieves higher speech quality without increasing the latency than the method using only observed information and 2) reduces the latency while achieving the equivalent speech quality to waiting for the future context observation.
+Evaluation results show that our method 1) achieves higher speech quality than the method taking only observed information into account and 2) achieves a speech quality equivalent to waiting for the future context observation.